North Dakota

 Retiring in North Dakota

-Wide open plains and badlands with low taxes and a low cost of living, set against some of the coldest, longest winters in the country.
+Open plains and badlands, low taxes, and a low cost of living.
+The winters here are some of the coldest and longest in the country.

-Retirees who want low taxes, affordable housing, and quiet small-city life, and who have roots or family in the northern plains.
+You want low taxes, cheap housing, and a quiet small-city pace.
+It helps if you already have roots or family on the northern plains.

 Cost of living